petrus-mikkola/petrus-mikkola.github.io/_pages/cv.md

 Community involvement
 ======
-I have acted as a reviewer for IEEE TPAMI, AISTATS2022, and AISTATS2023 (awarded top-10% reviewer in 2023).
+I have acted as a reviewer for IEEE TPAMI, AISTATS2022, and AISTATS2023 (awarded top-10% reviewer).